-I’ve been trying to stay abreast with international news, specifically with Africans, and came across some information that led to further research.
+I’ve been trying to stay abreast with international news, specifically with Africa, and came across some information that led to further research.
 According to BBC News, there have been a few protests throughout Paris, France regarding immigration.
 The demonstrators behind this are called “The Black Vests.”

 The Black Vests